yaodongwang41-droid/Img2Char/README.md

 * **chars**: Change the character string to use different symbols.
 The order represents the gradient from dark to light.

-* **0.45**: The scale factor used to balance character width vs. height (since characters are usually taller than they are wide).
+* **flatness**: The aspect ratio scale factor is used to balance character width and height (offsetting the fact that characters are typically taller than they are wide).
+Default is 0.45; decreasing this value results in a flatter output.